A Big Yellow Cruise Lake District Day Out on Windermere

 Union jack flutters in the breeze on the front of The Swan, one of Windermere Lake Cruises classic ‘steamers’

 A reminder that it’s great to be British

-If we forget we are British at any point on our cruise, there is a Union Jack flag flying to remind us.
+If we forget we are in Britain at any point on our Windermere boat trips, there’s a Union Jack flag flying to remind us.
 And to be honest today we could be forgiven for thinking we are in Italy or Coatia.
 The sun is hot.
 The sky is almost bare of cloud.
 Moving white triangles traverse the horizon creating soft swells in their wake.
 On deck a father keen to entertain his son blows a circle of bubble mixture and we see the sky through a multi-colour prism before it pops.
 It’s the kind of day you feel glad you are alive, and definitely feel like you are on holiday.

 Admiring the views of Southern Windermere from rear deck as MV Swan cruises North towards Bowness

 Yet we are not on holiday.
 Tomorrow we will be back at our keyboards.
 This lakeland scene is only half an hour’s drive from our house.
 And our experience is probably repeating itself all over the UK at coasts and lakes as families explore what’s on their own doorstep.
 Because given the right conditions, Britain is a truly great place to live and travel in.
 We just forget that sometimes when the weather is rough, we’ve forgotten the umbrella and are dreaming of escape to a holiday home in the sun.